Skip to content

 Note: For midwives, the GIRS score was calculated for women aged 15–44.

-Source: AIHW.
-Spatial distribution of the supply of the clinical health workforce 2014: relationship to the distribution of the Indigenous population.
-Cat. no. IHW 170.
+Source: AIHW Spatial distribution of the supply of the supply of clinical health workforce 2014: relationship to the distribution of the Indigenous population.
+Cat.
+No. AIHW 170.
 Canberra: AIHW; 2016.

 Indigenous primary health care organisations

-As at 30 June 2018, there were 5,060 FTE health (clinical) staff and 3,329 FTE administrative and support staff positions within Commonwealth-funded Indigenous primary health care organisations.
-The vacancy rate was 7% for health positions and 2% for administrative and support staff positions (Table D3.22.11).
+As at 30 June 2022, there were 5,558 FTE health/clinical staff and 4,053 FTE administrative and support staff positions within Commonwealth-funded Indigenous primary health care organisations.
+The vacancy rate was 11% for health/clinical staff positions and 4.5% for administrative and support staff positions (Table D3.22.11).

-This line chart shows that, between 2000 and 2018, the proportion of FTE vacant positions in Aboriginal and Torres Strait Islander primary health-care organisations was around 5% to 10% for Health/clinical staff, and 1.5% to 4% for administrative and support staff.
+This line chart shows that, between 2013 and 2022, the proportion of FTE vacant positions in Aboriginal and Torres Strait Islander primary health-care organisations generally increased for both health/clinical staff (from about 6% in 2013 to 11% in 2022), and for administrative and support staff (from about 2% to 5%).

 Source: Table D3.22.12.
-Service Activity Reporting, Drug and Alcohol Services Reporting and AIHW Online Services Report data collections.
+AIHW analysis of Service Activity Reporting, Drug and Alcohol Services Reporting and AIHW Online Services Report data collections.

 Source: Table D3.22.23.
-Service Activity Reporting, Drug and Alcohol Services Reporting and AIHW Online Services Report data collections.
+AIHW analysis of Service Activity Reporting, Drug and Alcohol Services Reporting and AIHW Online Services Report data collections.

 In 2017–18, 71% (141 services) of Commonwealth-funded Indigenous primary health care organisations reported that recruitment, training and support of Indigenous staff was a major challenge.
-In Remote areas, this was as high as 81%.
-Among all staff, retention and turnover were reported as a challenge by 54% of organisations; the proportion was highest in Remote (73%) and Very remote areas (75%) (Table D3.22.25).
+Collection of these data ceased after the 2017–18 Online Services Report collection, so no updates are available.
+Based on the 2017–18 data, in Remote areas 81% of Commonwealth-funded Indigenous primary health care organisations reported that recruitment, training and support of Indigenous staff was a major challenge, as did 77% of those in Very remote areas.
+In relation to all staff, retention and turnover were reported as a challenge by 54% of organisations; the proportion was highest in Remote (73%) and Very remote areas (75%) (Table D3.22.25).

 In the Northern Territory, where the majority of services are located in Remote or Very remote areas, recruitment, training and support services was a challenge for 84% of services, and staff retention and turnover was reported as a challenge by 79% of services (Table D3.22.24).

-Aboriginal and Torres Strait Islander Health Workers (ATSIHW) and Practitioners (ATSIHP) play essential roles in ensuring culturally appropriate care for Indigenous Australians.
-ATSIHP are required to be registered with the Australian Health Practitioner Regulation Agency and are included in the National Health Workforce Data Set.
-To be eligible to apply for registration as an ATSIHP, a person must provide evidence that they are of Aboriginal and/or Torres Strait Islander descent, identify as an Aboriginal and/or Torres Strait Islander person, and are accepted as an Aboriginal and/or Torres Strait Islander person in the community in which they live or did live.
-The number of registered and employed ATSIHPs increased from 451 in 2015 to 547 in 2018 (DoH 2019).
+Aboriginal and Torres Strait Islander Health Workers and Aboriginal and Torres Strait Islander Health Practitioners play essential roles in ensuring culturally appropriate care for Indigenous Australians.
+Aboriginal and Torres Strait Islander health workers have completed a Certificate II or higher in Aboriginal and/or Torres Strait Islander Primary Health Care, but are not registered health professionals (AHPRA 2020; DoHAC 2021).
+Aboriginal and Torres Strait Islander Health Practitioners have a Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care Practice, and are required to be registered with the Australian Health Practitioner Regulation Agency (and so are in scope of the National Health Workforce Data Set).
+To be eligible to apply for registration as an Aboriginal and Torres Strait Islander Health Practitioner, a person must provide evidence that they are of Aboriginal and/or Torres Strait Islander descent, identify as an Aboriginal and/or Torres Strait Islander person, and be accepted as an Aboriginal and/or Torres Strait Islander person in the community in which they live or did live (DoHAC 2021).
+Based on the National Health Workforce Data Set, the number of registered Aboriginal and Torres Strait Islander Health Practitioners increased from 514 in 2015 to 792 in 2021 (AHPRA 2022).

 What do research and evaluations tell us?

-Jongen and others (2019) noted that the capacity of Aboriginal Community Controlled Health Services (ACCHSs) to meet the needs of Indigenous Australians relies on the skills, motivation and experience of its workforce.
+Jongen and colleagues (2019) noted that the capacity of Aboriginal Community Controlled Health Services (ACCHSs) to meet the needs of Indigenous Australians relies on the skills, motivation and experience of its workforce.
 ACCHSs already implement workforce-development strategies while also facing challenges to maintain a strong and stable workforce (Jongen et al. 2019).
-Challenges and strategies for ACCHSs include improving workforce conditions, increasing remuneration, building strong leadership through clear communication and strong management and supervision, improving professional development opportunities using training and career progression pathways, and supporting teamwork through meetings, mentoring and support.
-Conway and others (2017) also noted the importance of improved support for Indigenous health workers; the inclusion of Indigenous health workers in decision-making within the health care setting, ‘champions’ to support Indigenous health workers in the implementation of chronic disease care self-management programs, and adequate Indigenous representation in allied health and management positions (Conway et al. 2017).
+Challenges and strategies for ACCHSs include; improving workforce conditions; increasing remuneration; building strong leadership through clear communication and strong management and supervision; improving professional development opportunities using training and career progression pathways; and supporting teamwork through meetings, mentoring and support.
+Conway and colleagues (2017) also noted the importance of; improved support for Indigenous health workers; the inclusion of Indigenous health workers in decision-making within the health care setting; ‘champions’ to support Indigenous health workers in the implementation of chronic disease care self-management programs; and adequate Indigenous representation in allied health and management positions (Conway et al. 2017).

 A growing trend towards medical specialisation was identified as reducing generalist training pathways and affecting the supply of GPs in rural and regional areas—the area of medical practice most required in these areas (Senate Community Affairs Committee Secretariat 2012).
 Conversely, rural lifestyle, diverse caseloads, autonomy and community connectedness have been cited as motivation incentives for allied health professionals to work in remote and rural areas (Campbell et al. 2012).